Defining Who We Are

 Responding to a questioner who wanted to know why Baptists generally seemed to know nothing about Seventh Day Baptists, a Baptist pastor recently wrote “I imagine that they are not well known because they are 1) still a fairly small denomination, and 2) they are irenic enough not to make waves.”

-Seventh Day Baptists are still seeking ways to convey what we believe – and thus become larger and better known – without losing those characteristics that would cause someone to think us a moderate and peaceful people.
+Seventh Day Baptists are still seeking ways to convey who we are – and thus become larger and better known – without losing those characteristics that would cause someone to think us a moderate and peaceful people.

 - When the Alfred School of Theology closed in 1964 the new program supported students at the seminaries of other denominations.
-Given the opportunity to choose, students have increasingly chosen to attend schools identifiably Evangelical and conservative in theology.
+Given the opportunity, students have increasingly chosen to attend schools identifiably Evangelical and conservative in theology.

 - The Statement of Belief, adopted in 1987 with very little controversy, is unambiguously Trinitarian and doctrinally orthodox.